posborne/rust-pstree/README.md

 Build and Run It
 -----------------

 You will need to install the latest version of rust.
-When I originally wrote this code, v0.12 of Rust had just recently been released.
+This has been tested with the latest nightlies as of March 3, 2015 (1.0.0 alpha).

-    $ rustc pstree.rs
+    $ cargo build
-    $ ./pstree
+    $ ./target/pstree

 Notes From Implementing
 -----------------------